himanshu-dutta/pycoder/README.md

 <!-- [![PyPI version fury.io](https://badge.fury.io/py/torchlit.svg)](https://pypi.org/project/torchlit/)  -->

-`PyCoder` is a tool to generate python code out of a few given topics and description.
+`PyCoder` is a tool to generate python code out of a few given topics and a description.
 It uses GPT-2 language model as its engine.
 Pycoder poses writing Python code as a conditional-Causal Language Modelling(c-CLM).
 It has been trained on millions of lines of Python code written by all of us.
-At current stage and state of training it produces sensible code with few lines of description, but the scope of improvement for the model is limitless.
+At the current stage and state of training, it produces sensible code with few lines of description, but the scope of improvement for the model is limitless.

-Pycoder has been developed as a Command Line tool (CLI), an API endpoint, as well as a python package (yet to be deployed to PyPI).
-This repository acts as a framework for anyone who either wants to try to build Pycoder from scratch, or turn Pycoder into maybe a `CPPCoder` or `JSCoder` 😃.
-A blogpost about the developement of the project will be released soon.
+Pycoder has been developed as a Command-Line tool (CLI), an API endpoint, as well as a python package (yet to be deployed to PyPI).
+This repository acts as a framework for anyone who either wants to try to build Pycoder from scratch or turn Pycoder into maybe a `CPPCoder` or `JSCoder` 😃.
+A blog post about the development of the project will be released soon.

 To use `Pycoder` as a CLI utility, clone the repository as normal, and install the package with:
 ```console